 Some of the most common hair loss medications work to inhibit the conversion of testosterone into dihydrotestosterone (DHT), which is the hormone that causes hereditary balding and female pattern hair loss.
 This hormone can affect hair follicles that are genetically vulnerable by breaking them down and preventing hair growth.

 One important thing to note is that hair loss medication is not hair growth medicine.
-Although it can rejuvenate growth and has been proven to be effective on the top or the crown of the head, the front of the hair line is less responsive to these medications.
-This area may resist the medication more than the crown of the head, and so it is often recommended that patients take the medication to halt hair loss, and then use other methods, such as a hair transplant, to replace lost hair that will not re-grow on its own.
-This is because hair restoration surgeries are long term solution that could reshape a hairline more effectively and more reliably than hair growth medication.
+Although it can rejuvenate growth and has been proven to be effective on the top or the crown of the head, the front of the hairline is less responsive to these medications.
+This area may resist the medication more than the crown of the head, and so it is often recommended that patients take the medication to slow hair loss, and then use other methods, such as a hair transplant, to replace lost hair that will not re-grow on its own.
+This is because hair restoration surgeries are long term solutions that could reshape a hairline more effectively and more reliably than hair growth medication

 Finasteride/Propecia is a prescription medicine.
 It is marketed under many different names including; Proscar, Propecia, Fincar, Finpecia, Finax, Finast, Finara, Finalo, Prosteride, Gefina, Finasterid IVAX.
 This hair loss medication is an antiandrogen which acts by inhibiting type II 5-alpha reductase, the enzyme that converts testosterone into dihydrotestosterone (DHT).
 It is used as a treatment in benign prostatic hyperplasia (BPH) in low doses, and in prostate cancer in higher doses.
 Additionally, it is registered in many countries as a hair loss treatment for androgenetic alopecia.